 Upload video recordings to Panopto and embed them into Canvas.

-Tips for lecture theatre recordings and Zoom enabled rooms.
+Tips for lecture theatre (and other teaching space) recordings and Zoom-enabled rooms.

 Getting started with Zoom recordings and embedding them into Canvas.

 Panopto or Zoom